andgar2010/home-page/content/about.md

 ]
 +++

 Hi!
-I'm Andres, I am a Deaf person, my native language is Colombian Sign Language and I love to be behind a computer, it can be researching new trends in software, learning a new technology or seeing what's new in the world to find new ways to unite logic and communications.
+I'm Andres, I'm a Deaf person, my native language is Colombian Sign Language and I love to be behind a computer, it can be researching new trends in software, learning a new technology or seeing what's new in the world to find new ways to unite logic and communications.
 <!-- I have a thing for mobile development and backend, and love working on software development and UX! -->

 Technologist specialized in application development for mobile devices with solid experience in mobile front-end in Flutter.